pay transparency compliance

 Series

-How can we close the gap faster?
-Governments and businesses worldwide have focused significant efforts on this question and on this page, Ius Laboris lawyers from across the alliance provide some answers.
-We analyse recent efforts and proposals to address pay inequality, from certification systems for employers who have achieved pay parity or made significant efforts towards it, to work on more equal representation on boards and in management.
-The Gender Pay Gap Map lets you see at a glance which countries have reporting obligations in place for employers and our Related Insights take an in-depth look at pay equity issues in particular places.
+How can we close the gap?
+Governments and businesses worldwide have focused significant efforts on this question.
+We analyse the recent efforts to address pay inequality, including major developments in the EU, with the Pay Transparency Directive coming onstream across the block.
+Beyond that, our global Gender Pay Gap Map shows at a glance which countries have put pay gap reporting obligations in place for employers across the world and our various articles and videos below take an in-depth look at pay equity issues in particular places.

 Global